RishiDharshan/TicTacToe/README.md

 A BasicTicTacToe USER vs COMPUTER game

-Not Too complex program but a program for a Basic Idea how tic-tac-toe
+Not Too complex program but a program for a Basic Idea of tic-tac-toe

 happy coding!!!!